- Travel and Places»

 This set of 1000 photos will give you an idea what Pasadena is like and why, authors, artists, actors and more, are and were, drawn to this city at the foot of the San Gabriel Mountains.

-I find these photos exciting, even.
-All these photos are of locations in and around the area I have introduced here.
+Photos by okarol give an exciting view of Pasadena, Ca. All these photos are of locations in and around the area.
 Enjoy.

 Have You Traveled on Route 66?

 Let us know if you been there.